vetlekise/python-project-template/docs/README.md

 A framework for managing and maintaining multi-language pre-commit hooks.
 It runs checks on your code before you commit, helping to enforce code quality and catch issues early.
 The configuration is in `.pre-commit-config.yaml`.

 ### [Release Drafter](https://github.com/release-drafter/release-drafter)
 Automates the creation of draft release notes for your GitHub releases based on merged pull requests.
-Its configuration and workflow are in `.github/release-drafter.yml`.
+Its configuration and workflow are in the `.github` directory.

 ## Local Development Usage
 ### Install Dependencies